Sampsa Pellervoinen: In runic songs

 The Forest Finns knew of Ämssä who lived in a tussock, which Harva has connected to Sampsa, for the Ingrians knew the concept of Sämpsä's tussock.
-It could've been the first tuft with green grass, the first place where the vegetation haltija shows signs of waking up.
+It could have been the first tuft with green grass, the first place where the vegetation haltija shows signs of waking up.

 In Ingria, the song of Sampsa has been traditionally sung during festivities for Ukko on June 29 in connection with vakkue.

 In the Kalevala

-In some runic songs, the sowing is done with the help of small pieces of sampo.
+In some runic songs, the sowing is done with the help of small pieces of the magical device sampo.
 In the Kalevala, Elias Lönnrot changed the order of things so that the sowing happens before the forging of sampo, in the second poem of the Kalevala during the land's creation.
 Sampsa is commonly described as a slender youth carrying either a bag or a basket around his neck.

 Comparisons

 Kaarle Krohn compared Sampsa to Scandinavian fertility deities Freyr and Njord.
-Raymond Chambers has called attention to the possible connection between Sampsa and Scyld Scefing from the Beowulf.
+Raymond Chambers has called attention to the possible connection between Sampsa and Scyld Scefing from Beowulf.